NUSGreyhats/lrn2lrn/lessons/rayyan_1_windows/lessonplan.md

 About **Telemetry** - Microsoft collects data from its users.
 One of the typical ways to go about disabling it is to go the the Group Policy Editor `gpedit.msc` and set the value of "AllowTelemetry" to 0 (i.e. Don't collect).
 However, it is always important to read the fine print:

-Locking Screen - Simply run `rundll32.exe user32.dll, LockWorkStation` to lock someone's computer (i.e. goes to the login screen)

-Running scripts - You can use `wscript.exe [SCRIPT JS/VBS]` or `cscript.exe [SCRIPT JS/VBS/C#]` in order to run scripts in different languages

 ![](img/telemetry-gpedit.png)

 In essence, Microsoft still collect data from the typical PC user because 0 is like 1 :P

+*Locking Screen + Fun* - Simply run `rundll32.exe user32.dll, LockWorkStation` to lock someone's computer (i.e. goes to the login screen).
+Note that `rundll32.exe` allows us to run DLLs (dynamically loaded libraries) as an application, which in this case is `user32.dll`.
+You can do other stuff with `user32.dll` by referring [here](https://www.autoitscript.com/forum/topic/21848-functions-in-user32dll/)

+*Running scripts* - You can use `wscript.exe [SCRIPT JS/VBS]` or `cscript.exe [SCRIPT JS/VBS/C#]` in order to run scripts in different languages

 #### 1.2 FAT12/FAT16/FAT32/exFAT
 The file allocation table (FAT) system uses a static index table to store an entry for each cluster (indexed), which indicates the entry of the next cluster in the file, EOF, unused disk space and reserved disk space.
 It can be briefly modelled using the following diagram: